 The LAMC fosters the academic study, performance and research of Latin American art, popular and traditional musics.

-Following the retirement of Juan Orrego-Salas in 1987, composer Ricardo Lorenz became Acting Director between 1987 and 1992, when conductor Carmen Téllez became the Center's director.
+Following the retirement of Juan Orrego-Salas in 1987, composer Ricardo Lorenz served as Acting Director between 1987 and 1992.
+Lorenz was followed by conductor Carmen Téllez as the Center's director, who served until 2012.
+Erick Carballo served as director between 2012 and 2014.